shopgate-professional-services/engage-translations-demo/README.md

 ## Purpose
 This extension is a showcase of different ways to translate strings in Shopgate Engage frontend system.

+It's not intended to be used in a deployed environment.
+It's made solely for testing and documentation processes.

+Requires PWA 6.7.0.

 ## About Shopgate

 Shopgate is the leading mobile commerce platform.